River Torrens Linear Park

 River Torrens Linear Park CLOSED

-1. Alder Street, Paradise boardwalk is closed.
+Alder Street, Paradise boardwalk is the only section that is still closed, as it is structurally unsound.
 The alternative route is Martha Street, Paradise (photograph taken on 6 October 2016).

-Please do not attempt to access the above as they are structurally unsound.
+Please do not attempt to access the above as it is structurally unsound.

 Planning for Future Improvements to Facilities

 The Integrated Strategic Asset Management Plan for the River Torrens Linear Park (the RTLP ISAMP) is a joint project between the 9 metropolitan Councils that adjoin the River Torrens Linear Park.
 It aims to identify how the infrastructure and facilities along the River Torrens Linear Park can be improved in the future, and how best to manage improvements in an integrated way that relates to the availability of funds.

 The project is being managed by the River Torrens Linear Park Coordinating Committee, through its Assets and Infrastructure Working Group.
 The committee has commissioned Tonkin Consulting in association with Jensen Planning + Design to prepare the Plan.

 The Linear Park is one of Adelaide’s most significant recreational parks, and is used for walking, cycling, public events, fitness, play facilities and picnic / BBQ areas, and generally by people enjoying the beautiful natural environment.

 Along the length of the Linear Park between the Adelaide Hills and the coast there are pedestrian pathways, shared use (pedestrian / bicycle) paths, boardwalks and bridges, public lighting, playgrounds, picnic and BBQ facilities, public toilets, car parks, signage, drink stations, and a range of seating, tables, shelters and other facilities.

 Most of the recreational and transport facilities have been in place for over 30 years, although there have been many areas that have been upgraded or replaced during that period.